 Why Choose A Holding Company In Singapore?

-Flexible Structure: A holding company in Singapore has a flexible corporate structure that is not confined to a specific type of company.
-The Singapore Companies Act allows you to establish a holding corporation in whichever form you like.
+- Flexible Structure: A holding company in Singapore has a flexible corporate structure that is not confined to a specific type of company.
+The Singapore Companies Act allows you to establish a holding company structure in whichever form you like.

-Limited Liability: A holding company is a distinct legal entity with its own separate liabilities.
+- Limited Liability: A holding company is a distinct legal entity with its own separate liabilities.
 And the same applies to the accompanying subsidiary companies too.
+For instance, if a subsidiary company declares bankruptcy, there is no legal obligation for the holding company to pay its creditors.

 Consequently, your holding company should protect not just the parent corporation, but also its shareholders from all forms of liability risks.
 The worst that could happen is failing to make a profit from the subsidiary companies.
 Otherwise, all the debts and liabilities incurred by the subsidiaries cannot be transferred to the parent holding company or its shareholders.